ronen/backbone-chaining/README.md

 Given that Backbone, Backbone-Relational, and Backbone-Associations all use `":"` in events of the form `"name:target"`, why doesn't Backbone-Chaining do the same?

 The reason is that given the prevalence in common practice of using `":"` as a way of subclassing or namespacing events, parsing an event string to identify the "name" vs the "target" is open to ambiguity unless you have special knowledge of event meanings.
-I.e. `"relational:add"`, an event used internally in Backbone-Relational, should not be parsed as the event "relational" triggered by an object that's the value of the "add" attribute, while `"chirp:bird"` should be parsed that way.
+I.e. `"relational:add"`, an event used internally in Backbone-Relational, should not be parsed as the event "relational" triggered by an object that's the value of the "add" attribute, while `"chirp:bird"` if the above example would need to be parsed that way.
 Even `"change:thing"` as supported by Backbone, Backbone-Relational and Backbone-Associations has a different meaning--and different callback parameters--based on whether "thing" is an ordinary attribute vs. a relation key.

 Backbone-Chaining avoids that ambiguity, by using `"@"` to separate the name of the event from the path to reach it.
 Backbone-Chaining unambiguously allows `":"` as part of the event name, e.g.